14 You should use SSL/HTTPS

 In Chapter 12, I used the analogy of putting a letter in the mail for sending HTTP traffic over the web.
-But that’s actually not right.
-HTTP traffic sent in plaintext, which means it’s actually like sending a postcard.
+But there’s more to it.
+HTTP traffic is sent in plaintext, which is really like sending a postcard.
 Anyone along the way can just look right at what you’re sending.
 That’s bad.

 HTTPS is the digital equivalent of putting your HTTP mail inside an opaque envelope.
-It doesn’t change anything about the application layer protocol, but it does secure the whole thing.
+Using HTTPS is the most basic layer of security on the internet, and you should configure it for anything you’re administering.

 In this chapter, you’ll learn the basics of how HTTPS works.
 In the lab, you’ll configure your site to use HTTPS so that it can be accessed securely.

 HTTPS is the same as HTTP, but secured with a technology called SSL/TLS (secure sockets layer/transport layer security).
-SSL/TLS works by configuring the resource to provide an SSL certificate upon demand, which is used to verify the site’s identity and establish an encrypted session.
+A site secured with SSL/TLS is configured to provide an SSL certificate upon demand; the certificate is then used to verify the site’s identity and establish an encrypted session.

 You use HTTPS constantly.
 Go to a website in your browser and look for a little lock icon near the search bar.
 That little lock indicates that the domain is secured using HTTPS.
 If you click on it, you can get more information about the site’s SSL certificate.